playframework/playframework/documentation/manual/gettingStarted/Anatomy.md

 - `plugins.sbt` defines sbt plugins used by this project
 - `Build.scala` defines your application build script.
+- `build.properties` contains the sbt version to use to build your app.

 ## The target/ directory